eXascaleInfolab/PyExPool/README.md

 > Automatic rescheduling of the workers on low memory condition for the in-RAM computations is an optional and the only feature that requires an external package, [psutil](https://pypi.python.org/pypi/psutil).
 All scheduling jobs share the same CPU affinity policy, which is convenient for the benchmarking, but not so suitable for scheduling both single and multi-threaded apps with distinct demands for the CPU cache.

-All main functionality is implemented as a *single-file module* to be *easily included into your project and customized as a part of your distribution* (like in [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM)), not as a separate library.
-Additionally, an optional minimalistic Web interface is provided in the separate file to inspect and profile the load balancer and execution pool.
+All main functionality is implemented as a *single-file module* to be *easily included into your project and customized as a part of your distribution* (like in [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) to execute muliple apps in parralel on the dedicated CPU cores and avoiding their swapping from the main memory), also it can be installed as a library.
+An optional minimalistic Web interface is provided in the separate file to inspect and profile the load balancer and execution pool.
 The main purpose of the main single-file module is the **concurrent execution of modules and external executables with custom resource consumption constraints, cache / parallelization tuning and automatic balancing of the worker processes for the in memory computations on the single server**.
 PyExPool is typically used as an application framework for benchmarking or heavy-loaded multi-process execution activities on constrained computational resources.
 If the concurrent execution of *Python functions* is required, usage of external modules is not a problem and the automatic jobs scheduling for the in-RAM computations is not necessary, then a more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.
 A pretty convenient transparent parallel computations are provided by the [Joblib](https://pythonhosted.org/joblib/).
 If a distributed task queue is required with advanced monitoring and reporting facilities then [Celery](http://www.celeryproject.org/) might be a good choice.
 For the comprehensive parallel computing [Dask](http://dask.pydata.org) is a good choice.
 For the parallel execution of only the shell scripts the [GNU parallel](https://en.wikipedia.org/wiki/GNU_parallel) might be a good option.